An invitation to 1st, 2nd and 3rd year students, along with adult family members and friends

 - Learning from Indigenous Cultures

 There’s a growing awareness and concern about historical injustices and ongoing issues affecting our first nation people, but how much do we really know about the world’s oldest surviving continuous culture?
 What sort of spirituality and philosophy has been practiced in their communities, and is this still alive?
 What lessons can we learn?
-In this workshop we set out to explore some traditions and practices concerning law, caring for land and family, and living out the truth of the connectedness of all things.
+In this workshop we set out to explore some traditions and practices concerning law, caring for land, caring for family, and living out the truth of the connectedness of all things.

 (Mr. Frank Kennedy) Session 1